Mithun1508/Movie-App-JS/README.md

-# Made a Movie app in Vanilla Javascript
+# Made a Simple Movie app with Vanilla Javascript, CSS and HTML
+#Fetch API #Movie buff #newbie #static Files #UI part #Front-End

 how to make a Movie App in HTML, CSS, and Vanilla Javascript.
 It will use data from The Movie Database (TMDB) and display it on the user's screen.
 When you hover over a movie, you will see the details.
 You can also see the amount of votes of each movie.
 The app will include a search bar so the user can search for any movie.
 If you would like more fun projects, please follow me.